selfup/scnnr/README.md

 #### Help

-Either use the `-h` flag or no flags at all to get help info.

-Without the `-h` flag and/or all required args, `scnnr` will exit with a status code of 1:
+Call scnnr with the `-h` flag:

 ```
 $ scnnr -h
   -d string
-        REQUIRED
+        OPTIONAL
             directory where scnnr will scan
+            default is current directory and all child directories (default ".")
   -e string
-        REQUIRED
+        OPTIONAL
             a comma delimted list of file extensions to scan
+            if none are given all files will be searched
   -k string
-        REQUIRED
+        OPTIONAL
-            a comma delimted list of keywords to search for in a file
+            a comma delimted list of characters to look for in a file
-  -n    OPTIONAL
-            wether to search for keywords or not
-            defaults to false
-            if true - files will not be scanned - all paths will be returned
+            if no keywords are given - all file paths of given file extensions will be returned
-            truthy values are: 1, t, T, true, True, TRUE
-            flasey values are: 0, f, F, false, False, FALSE
+            if keywords are given only filepaths of matches will be returned
   -r    OPTIONAL
             wether to use the regex engine or not
             defaults to false and will not use the regex engine for scans unless set to a truthy value